-We’ll have a few quick questions for you – your name, phone numbers, the address where the fencing needs to be done, an approx idea of distances of work – clearing, rebuilding and new fences – the type of fencing and how soon you can start.
-If you have livestock issues, let us know and we can prioritize your job.
+We’ll have a few quick questions for you – your name, phone numbers, the address where the fencing needs to be done, an approximate idea of distances of work – clearing, rebuilding and new fences – the type of fencing and how soon you can start.
+If you have livestock issues, let us know and we can prioritise your job.

-If you would like BlazeAid volunteers to work with you, please have a read of the Property Owners’ Workplace Agreement which outlines the guidelines to help with the smooth running of BlazeAid.
-Then simply phone or visit your nearest BlazeAid basecamp to register for assistance.
-(Please scroll down for contact details, or click here.)
+If you would like BlazeAid volunteers to work with you, please read the Property Owners Workplace Agreement which outlines the guidelines to help with the smooth running of BlazeAid.
+Then simply phone or visit your nearest BlazeAid camp to register for assistance.

 Please remember to contact Dial Before You Dig to ensure that the fencing work won’t damage any pipes or cables.
 It’s your responsibility to do this.